The Beautiful Briny: Other film connections

-"Under the Sea" from the 1989 musical film The Little Mermaid (and which won the Oscar for "Best Original Song" that year) was thematically inspired by "Beautiful Briny" as both songs are, more or less, about the same thing.
+"Under the Sea" from the 1989 musical film The Little Mermaid (which won the Oscar for "Best Original Song" that year) was thematically inspired by "Beautiful Briny" as both songs are, more or less, about the same thing.
+In Mary Poppins Returns, the scene where Mary Poppins had the children bathe is a nod to this song and had characters from Bedknobs and Broomsticks.
+The song was written for the original 1964 Mary Poppins.